equinusocio/astorinomattia.com/src/blog/details-element-the-native-html-trigger.md

 Now we have our modal, but as you can see something is missing, the interactive overlay which should close the modal when clicked.

-Let's add the backdrop layer, which as mentioned above should react to the user click.
+So let's add the backdrop layer, which as mentioned above should react to the user click.
 To do it we'll use the `<summary>` element since it already has that behavior, more precisely we are going to add a `::before` pseudo-element to it, but only when the `details` have the `open` attribute.

+In real situations you have to target only the `summary` element inside the details that contains a modal, but for this simple example, the following selector is enough.

 ```css
 details[open] summary::before {